 Using a template class.

-Creating a stack to store integers.
+Creating a stack container storing integers.

-Creating a stack to store person objects.
+Creating a stack container storing Person objects.

 Constant Value Expressions